Home » Recipes » One Pot Tomato and Spinach Cheese Tortellini Soup

 About The Recipe

-I posted a quick snap of it on our Instagram stories and it quickly became one of our MOST requested recipes to have on our blog!
+I posted a quick snap of it on our Instagram stories, and it quickly became one of our MOST requested recipes to publish here!

-And, I’ll admit…it’s taken us a bit longer to get this recipe up than we anticipated.
-We’ve been so busy with the holiday’s that putting a healthy dinner on the table was a bit far-fetched idea.
-So, now that we’re all kind of in that weird in-between time of Christmas and New Years, we decided to slow things down and give this soup a try again!
+I’ll admit…it’s taken us a bit longer to get this recipe up than we anticipated.
+We’ve been so busy with the holidays that putting dinner on the table has been a little difficult.
+So, now that things have slowed down a little bit, it seemed like the perfect time.

 two bowls of soup on marble counter with fresh herbs and wine glass